The 10 Best Winter Cycling Gloves for Road Cycling, MTB, Bikepacking & Bike Commuting

 The mitts let your hand free inside them while completely sheltering your knuckles and fingers from wind, rain, or snow.

 The closed cell construction of the 5mm thick neoprene contains air bubbles providing outstanding insulation, while the mitts are attached safely to the bike’s handlebar through a velcro.
-If it gets too hot, you can open a from zipper letting some air circulate.
+If it gets too hot, you can open a zipper letting some air circulate.

 The hands can be taken out very quickly in case of need, so no need to worry about safety.
 The Bar Mitts are available in flat bars, drop bars, bar end, bullhorn, and even chopper bars versions.